vanruc/todoApp/README.md

 To demonstrate for desktop view, we will:
 1. Create view for desktop
 2. Change the layout to make left and right parts the same width
-3. Add Staff location which use `Geometry` data.
+3. Add Staff location which uses `Geometry` data.

 ###### Create edit view
 - Create a new package named `desktop` inside the `views` package of the Staff Document.